Nikita-J/nikita_fctest/README1.md

 ## Introduction

 FusionCharts Suite XT is a front-end, JavaScript-based, comprehensive collection of 90+ charts and  1000+ maps.
-This includes simple and complex charts (like the column and bar charts, pie and doughnut charts, the treemap, heatmap, and logarithmic charts), gauges (angular gauge, bulb gauge, thermometer gauge) and maps (all continents, major countries, and all US states).
+This includes simple and complex charts (like the column and bar charts, pie and doughnut charts, the treemap, heatmap, and logarithmic charts), gauges (like the angular gauge, bulb gauge, and the thermometer gauge) and maps (all continents, major countries, and all US states).

-The **fusionmaps** package includes the complete FusionCharts Suite XT; along with all the charts and widgets, it includes map definition files for all maps offered by FusionCharts.
+The **fusionmaps** package includes the complete FusionCharts Suite XT.
+Along with all the charts and widgets, the package also includes map definition files for all maps offered by FusionCharts.

-It is recommended that you download the **fusioncharts** package if you will be needing only the charts and widgets; with just two map definition files (for the USA and world maps) the package size is smaller and can be installed faster.
+It is recommended that you download the **fusioncharts** package if you will be needing only the charts and widgets.
+With just two map definition files (for the USA and world maps) the package size is smaller and can be installed faster.

 * Official website: [http://www.fusioncharts.com/](http://www.fusioncharts.com/)
 * Download page: [http://www.fusioncharts.com/download/](http://www.fusioncharts.com/download/)